dnbasta/ynab-memo-parser/docs/2_usage.md

 ```

 ### 3. Test your parser on some records
-Provide your parser class to the `parse()` method of your [`YnabMemoParser`][ynabmemoparser.
+Provide a list of [`OriginalTransaction`][models.OriginalTransaction] objects and your parser class to the `parse()`
-YnabMemoParser] instance.
-You will get back a list of [`ModifiedTransaction`][models.ModifiedTransaction] objects.
+method of your [`YnabMemoParser`][ynabmemoparser.YnabMemoParser] instance.
+You will get back a list of
-Check the changed attributes of the transaction either in your debug tool or call the `as_dict()` helper function of
+[`ModifiedTransaction`][models.ModifiedTransaction] objects.
+Check the changed attributes of the transaction either in
-the class.
+your debug tool or call the `as_dict()` helper function of the class.
 ```py
 parsed_transactions = ynab_memo_parser.parse_transactions(transactions=list_of_transactions,
                                                           parser_class=MyParser)
 ```

 ### 4. Update your records in YNAB
-If you are satisfied with your parsing results you can pass the list of the `ModifedTransaction` objects to the
+If you are satisfied with your parsing results you can pass the list of the
-`update_records()` method.
-It will update actually changed transactions in YNAB and return an integer with the number
+[`ModifedTransaction`][modelf.ModifiedTransaction] objects to the `update_records()` method.
+It will update actually
-of successfully updated records.
+changed transactions in YNAB and return an integer with the number of successfully updated records.
 ```py
 updated_transaction_count = ynab_memo_parser.update_transactions(transactions=parsed_transactions)
 ```